 Cash On Cash Vs. ROI

 Although you might hear investors use the terms cash on cash return (CCR) and return on investment (ROI) interchangeably, they are not the same.
 While cash on cash looks at returns relative to any cash spent out of pocket, ROI looks at returns on the total investment, including loans you took to finance the purchase.
 As mentioned earlier, calculating ROI for a rental property can get a little tricky, as it typically measures the returns based on the eventual sale price of a property.
-However, there are ways to get around calculating ROI on a rental property, explained in detail here.
+However, you can look into ways to get around calculating ROI on a rental property.

 Cash On Cash Return Vs. NOI